HollyGold Price Hits $0.31 (HGOLD)

-HollyGold (CURRENCY:HGOLD) traded 2.1% higher against the US dollar during the twenty-four hour period ending at 22:00 PM Eastern on September 14th.
-One HollyGold coin can now be bought for approximately $0.31 or 0.00000664 BTC on popular cryptocurrency exchanges.
-Over the last week, HollyGold has traded 1.5% higher against the US dollar.
-HollyGold has a market cap of $1.16 million and approximately $124,932.00 worth of HollyGold was traded on exchanges in the last 24 hours.
+HollyGold (CURRENCY:HGOLD) traded up 0.6% against the dollar during the 24 hour period ending at 15:00 PM E.T. on September 18th.
+HollyGold has a total market capitalization of $1.15 million and approximately $123,299.00 worth of HollyGold was traded on exchanges in the last 24 hours.
+In the last week, HollyGold has traded 0.3% lower against the dollar.
+One HollyGold coin can currently be purchased for about $0.31 or 0.00000642 BTC on exchanges.

 About HollyGold